 Time to process the drives

-The amount of time it takes to process an Azure import job varies depending on different factors such as shipping time, job type, type and size of the data being copied, and the size of the disks provided.
-The Azure Import/Export service does not have an SLA but after the disks are received the service strives to complete the backup data copy to your Azure storage account in 7 to 10 days.
-The next section details how you can monitor the status of the Azure import job.
+The amount of time it takes to process an Azure import job varies.
+Process time is based on factors like shipping time, job type, type and size of the data being copied, and the size of the disks provided.
+The Azure Import/Export service doesn't have an SLA.
+After disks are received, the service strives to complete the backup data copy to your Azure storage account in 7 to 10 days.

-After the import job finishes, initial backup data is available in your storage account.
-At the time of the next scheduled backup, Azure backup copies the contents of the data from the storage account to the Recovery Services vault as shown below:
+After the import job successfully completes, initial backup data is available in your storage account.
+At the time of the next scheduled backup, Azure Backup copies the contents of the data from the storage account to the Recovery Services vault.

-At the time of the next scheduled backup, Azure Backup performs incremental backup over the initial backup copy.
+At the time of the next scheduled backup, Azure Backup performs an incremental backup.

-- For any questions on the Azure Import/Export workflow, refer to Use the Microsoft Azure Import/Export service to transfer data to Blob storage.
+- For any questions about the Azure Import/Export service workflow, see Use the Microsoft Azure Import/Export service to transfer data to Blob storage.